 Most microwaves are not suitable for blind or visually impaired people, but luckily some brand leaders on the market have catered to the needs of people with disabilities.
-We tested 11 of these models to find out which is the best microwave for the blind of 2021.
+We tested 11 of these models to find out which is the best microwave for the blind.

 Among those we tested, the MaxiAids Talking Microwave was manufactured while keeping the specific needs of visually impaired customers in mind, while a voice-controlled microwave like the GE JES1097SMSS proved to be extremely easy to operate hands-free.